 15.8.
 The faculty member of a College arboriculture class wishing to conduct pruning and/or tree/shrub removal in the Humber Arboretum shall first obtain permission to do such activities by the designated Arboretum horticulture staff member and/or Humber Arboretum Director.

 15.9.
-The School of Applied Technology faculty members who wish to conduct pruning and/or tree/shrub removal in the Humber Arboretum shall provide one (1) month written notice to the Humber Arboretum Director or designate, providing the specifics of activities to be undertaken, including exact dates and location details.
+The Faculty of Applied Sciences and Technology (FAST) faculty members who wish to conduct pruning and/or tree/shrub removal in the Humber Arboretum shall provide one (1) month written notice to the Humber Arboretum Director or designate, providing the specifics of activities to be undertaken, including exact dates and location details.

 15.10.
 It is the responsibility of the designated faculty member, staff member and/or manager to consider and ensure the safety of all persons in their charge while using Humber Arboretum Lands, services, and Humber Arboretum Facilities.